-A bowl of warm low FODMAP pumpkin soup is a perfect meal for fall.
+A bowl of warm low FODMAP pumpkin soup is a perfect option for fall.
 Perfectly roasted pumpkin, sweet potatoes, and carrots brushed with garlic infused olive oil.
-Then, the roasted vegetables are slow cooked in a vegetable stock with warm spices and pureed until smooth.
-Next, the add coconut milk and almond milk; it is the perfect creamy soup for anyone on a low FODMAP diet!
+Then slow cooked in a vegetable stock with warm spices and pureed until smooth.
+Add coconut milk and it is the perfect creamy soup for anyone on a low FODMAP diet!

 Jump to: